epochs

 identifier

-keeps an epoch identification stringstart_time
+keeps an epoch identification string

-keeps the start time for epoch counting: if block height passesstart_time
+keeps the start time for epoch counting: if block height passes start_time

-is setduration
+is set

-keeps the target epoch durationcurrent_epoch
+keeps the target epoch duration

-keeps the current active epoch numbercurrent_epoch_start_time
+keeps the current active epoch number

-is a flag set withstart_time
+is a flag set with start_time

-, at which pointepoch_number
+, at which point epoch_number

-will be countedcurrent_epoch_start_height
+will be counted

 keeps the start block height of the current epoch